keiserlab/rad/README.md

 The `examples/` folder contains a Jupyter notebook demonstrating the construction and traversal of the DUDE-Z DOCK HNSW investigated in the [original RAD paper](https://pubs.acs.org/doi/10.1021/acs.jcim.4c00683).

 For a larger billion-scale application and integration with Chemprop see the repo at https://github.com/bwhall61/lsd

-## Security Considerations

-**Important**: The included HNSW server (`scripts/start_hnsw_server.py`) is designed for research and development use.
-Before deploying to production or public networks, implemenent additional security features.

-The default configuration binds to `127.0.0.1` (localhost only) for security.
-Only bind to public interfaces (`0.0.0.0`) in trusted network environments.

 ## References
 The original [HNSW paper](https://arxiv.org/abs/1603.09320) by Yury Malkov and Dmitry Yashunin.